 Steps for Applying

-Applying to medical schools is not an easy process, and many students begin preparing years in advance.
-Applying to medical school for international students is even harder, given the restricted number of opportunities available in the US.
+Applying to med school is not an easy process, and many students begin preparing years in advance.
+It’s even harder for international students, given the restricted number of opportunities available in the US.

 There are many things you can do to give yourself a better chance of getting accepted.
-Attending undergraduate school or getting a master’s degree in the United States are great ways to show that you can succeed in a US medical school.
+Attending undergraduate school or getting a master’s degree in the United States are great ways to show that you can succeed.
 If you are new to the US, try showing how it would be difficult to train to be the type or quality doctor you want to be if you stay and study in your home country.
 If you have plans to stay in the US after graduation, explain how you see your career unfolding as a doctor in America.

 Here are the high-level steps to applying to medical school for international students.
-In addition to the application steps below, it is very important that you can prove you have the finances necessary to pay for medical school.
+In addition to the application steps below, it is very important that you can prove you have the finances necessary to pay for your degree.

 How Shorelight Can Help